 In late 2020, Vivint Solar was acquired by another big name in solar power: Sunrun.
 The two companies combined have more than three gigawatts of solar power and more than 600,000 customers.
 Although Sunrun owns Vivint Solar, Vivint Solar is continuing to operate as a subsidiary of the larger company, meaning that if you choose Vivint as your installer you can expect to pay their prices and deal with their customer service agents and employees.

-If one of Vivint’s salespeople knocked on your own door and you’re thinking about going solar with them, this resource provides a rundown on Vivint’s installation costs, customer service, warranties, long-term health, and other factors to consider before you sign that dotted line.
+Whether you just found Vivint online or one of their salespeople paid you a visit, you’re obviously curious about whether this is the company for you.
+Well, wonder no longer!
+In this article, you’ll find a rundown on Vivint’s installation costs, customer service, warranties, long-term outlook, and other factors to consider before you sign that dotted line.

 Vivint Solar Costs

 Quick Look: Vivint Solar reports some of the highest installation costs of any nationwide installer.

 As of 2021, Vivint’s installation costs are $3.56 per watt, according to its latest financial report.
 This is quite a bit higher than the national average installation cost, which hovers around $3.00 per watt.
 That’s a pretty major cost difference.
 For an average-sized system of 6,000 watts, that’s an extra $3,500 out of your pocket.

 Here’s how Vivint’s costs stack up for some common installation sizes:

 |Installation Size||Cost at National Average ($2.98/watt)||Total Vivint Installation Cost ($3.56/watt)|

 |Medium Installation (6 kW)||$17,880||$21,360|